How do you measure the success and impact of your marketing efforts in attracting new members to your coworking space?

 You can see what posts are a hit, where you’re gaining followers, and even how your ads are doing.

-If you’re sending out newsletters or offers by email, platforms like MailPoet give you the lowdown on how they’re doing.
+If you’re sending newsletters or offers by email, platforms like MailPoet can give you the lowdown on their performance.

-Using a CRM system like Salesforce or Nimble helps you keep track of all your interactions with customers.
+Using a CRM system like Salesforce or Nimble helps you track all your customer interactions.

-You can see where your leads are coming from and how they’re turning into sales.
+You can see where your leads come from and how they turn into sales.

-Heat map tools like Crazy Egg show you exactly where people are clicking and scrolling.
+Heat map tools like Crazy Egg show where people click and scroll.

 These tools can be like having a personal guide to what’s working (and what’s not) in your online marketing.

-They’ll help you connect with your customers and make sure you’re putting your efforts where they’ll do the most good.
+They’ll help you connect with your customers and ensure your efforts are directed where they will do the most good.

 Online is also an email list.

-In early 2020, when COVID-19 emerged, coworking spaces that had neglected their website, email list, and online community had to put in more effort to survive.
+When COVID-19 emerged in early 2020, coworking spaces that had neglected their websites, email lists, and online communities had to make more effort to survive.

 When people are not in your building, you need a way to reach them.

-✅ And like my friend Jon Buscall has been saying for over 10 years now, marketing is a commitment, not a campaign.
+And as my friend Jon Buscall has said for over ten years, marketing is a commitment, not a campaign.

 “Marketing is a commitment, not a campaign.”